-When you use M1 Borrow, interest will accrue for each day that you utilize your portfolio line of credit and you are billed on a monthly cadence.
+When you use M1 Borrow, interest will accumulate for each day that you use your portfolio line of credit.

 A benefit of M1 Borrow is the flexible repayment schedule.
 We don’t require a minimum monthly loan repayment.

 You can pay back any principal amount at any time.